User Properties

 Attach custom key-value metadata to users — subscription status, revenue, plan tier, and more.

-User properties are custom key-value pairs stored on each user in OwlMetry.
+User properties are custom key-value pairs stored on each user in Owlmetry.
 They let you see at a glance who is a paid subscriber, what plan they're on, how much they've spent, or any other user-level attribute you care about.

 How It Works